 The Company estimates that approximately 35% of patients who are eligible and in urgent need of HSCT will not find a matching donor in time.
 A partially matched (haploidentical) family donor, however, will be available to over 95% of patients.

 Single dose Phase II data with lead product candidate ATIR101 has demonstrated substantial and clinically relevant improvements over historical observational cohort data for a similar HSCT without ATIR101, and also shows an improvement over the Post-Transplant Cyclophosphamide (PTCy), or Baltimore protocol, data reported in scientific literature.

 Based on the positive results from the Phase II trial, Kiadis Pharma submitted a Marketing Authorization Application (MAA) to the European Medicines Agency (EMA) in April 2017, for approval of ATIR101 across the EU as an adjunctive treatment in HSCT for adult malignant disease.
-Kiadis Pharma submitted responses to the Day 120 List of Questions in March 2018 and received the Day 180 List of Questions in May 2018, and is on track to obtain a CHMP opinion for ATIR101 in Q4 2018 and, if positive, (conditional) approval from the European Commission in Q1 2019, which would allow for a European launch in H2 2019.
+Kiadis Pharma submitted responses to the Day 120 List of Questions in March 2018 and received the Day 180 List of Questions in May 2018, CHMP opinion is expected H1 2019.
+Following potential EU approval, Kiadis Pharma intends to commercially launch ATIR101 in a first EU member state in the H2 2019.